giftedloser/create-electron-app/README.md

 * Add internationalization and localization support

+## Release Workflow

+The GitHub Actions workflow defined in `.github/workflows/release.yml` removes `node_modules` before running `npm pack`.
+It then lists the tarball contents so you can confirm that only the source files and templates are included.

 ## Changelog

 This project maintains a `CHANGELOG.md` following the [Keep a Changelog](https://keepachangelog.com/).
 When preparing a new release: